rosado/cloak/README.markdown

 feature of Clojure (but not for long).
 It works (look at this project's CLOAK file) but the following must be true for it to work:

-* directory with sources *AND* "classes" directory must be in you
+* directory with sources *AND* "classes" directory must be in your classpath
-* class path the "classes" directory must exists when the JVM starts up to execute the `compile` function (otherwise strange errors might occur).
+* the "classes" directory must exists when the JVM starts up to execute the `compile` function (otherwise strange errors might occur).

 What it isn't
 -------------